-Today marks the first official day of fall and I’m ready to take in all the wonderful changes that come with it.
+September 1st marked the official start of fall, and I’m ready to take in all the wonderful changes that come with it.
 After a hot summer, there’s nothing better than a crisp fall day with orange, red, and yellow leaves dropping from trees.

 As we age, one of the most important things we can do for our health is to remain active.
-Perhaps now more than ever, it is important to remain active.
-For months, the world, and seniors, in particular, have been encouraged to socially distance themselves.
-But, remaining active is vitally important for our older adults.
-The changing season brings plenty of opportunities to try new things even in this new COVID-19 reality there are ways to stay active and enjoy the season.
-Here is a list of fall-centered senior activities that will help you take full advantage of the beautiful changing season.
+Perhaps now, more than ever, it is essential to stay active.
+The changing season offers numerous opportunities to try new things.
+Staying active and immersed in the season’s joys is paramount for our older adults.
+Here is a list of fall-centered senior activities that will help you embrace the beauty of the changing season fully.

 Fall-Centered Senior Activities